codebyfire/slackquizbot/README.md

 Whenever a question is active Quizbot will search for any matching answers automatically

 #### Pause quiz
-If you want to pause a quiz for any reason
+To pause a quiz for any reason
 > @quizbot pause quiz

+#### Resume quiz
+Resume a paused quiz
+> @quizbot resume quiz

 #### Stop quiz
-If you want to prematurely stop a quiz
+To prematurely stop a quiz
 > @quizbot stop quiz

 ## Create your own quizzes